onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

   - batbern
 ---

+*This article is based on an [invited talk](/talks/2023-06-09-MindTheGap-BATbern50) held at the [50th anniversary Berner Architekten Treffen (BAT)](https://www.berner-architekten-treffen.ch/event/50) (Paul-Klee Center, Bern, June 9, 2023).*

 *Caveat: This is a DRAFT — the final version will be posted at a different URL.*

 ---

-*This article is based on an [invited presentation](/talks/2023-06-09-MindTheGap-BATbern50) held at the [50th anniversary Berner Architekten Treffen (BAT)](https://www.berner-architekten-treffen.ch/event/50) (Paul-Klee Center, Bern, June 9, 2023).*

----
-# Mind the gap — 50 years of shortening feedback loops

 On the occasion of the 50th BAT event, it occurred to me that it has been roughly 50 years since I started programming.
 In that time I've seen quite a few advances in Software Engineering.